MicrosoftDocs/cpp-docs/docs/standard-library/range-concepts.md

 The essential requirement that makes a view composable is that it's cheap to move/copy.
 This is because the view is moved/copied when it's composed with another view.
 It must be a movable `range`.

 `ranges::enable_view<T>` is a trait used to claim conformance to the semantic requirements of the `view` concept.
-A type can opt-in by:
+A type can opt in by:
 - publicly and unambiguously deriving from a specialization of `ranges::view_interface`
 - publicly and unambiguously deriving from the empty class `ranges::view_base`, or
 - specializing `ranges::enable_view<T>` to `true`